ElanMedoff/use-search-param-state/README.md

 If `deleteEmptySearchParam` is `true` and `isEmptySearchParam` returns `true`, the search param will be deleted from the URL.

 However, if `stringify` or `pushState` throw an error, `onError` will be called and the URL will not be set.
 Additionally, if the `rollbackOnError` option is set to `true`, `counterState` will be set to its value prior to when `setCounterState` was called.
 Otherwise, `counterState` will retain its new value, and the `counter` URL search param will be out of sync with `counterState`.
-The latter behavior is the default, since local state tends to take precedence over URL state - URL state is generally a nice-to-have method to preserve local state across URL changes/refreshes.
+The latter behavior is the default, since local state tends to take precedence over URL state.

 ## Options